Get a Release of the Federal Estate Tax Lien

 - Discharge of the Estate Tax Lien

 - Those individuals looking for discharge under are usually submitted on Form 4422, Application for Certificate Discharging Property Subject to Estate Tax Lien.
 These applications will be processed by Estate and Gift division of the IRS.
 If Form 706 has been filed and a closing letter has been issued, applications for discharge will be processed by the Advisory Unit of IRS, United States Certificate Discharging Property Subject to Estate Tax Lien, is used to discharge the property.

 - Applications for discharge will be processed by Advisory Unit in the local office.
 If Form 706 has not been filed or if a closing letter has not been issued, Advisory will consult with Estate and Gift division in order to determine the government’s lien interest.

 - Subordination of the Estate Tax Lien Individuals looking for a subordination will be processed by the Local Advisory Unit.
 If Form 706 has not been filed or if a closing letter has not been issued, Advisory Unit will consult with the Estate and Gift Division in order to determine the government’s lien interest.

 - The provisions of the federal gift tax lien are also delineated in IRC and parallel those for the general estate tax lien.
 (Same as above)

 - The special gift tax lien imposed attaches to all gifts made during the calendar year for the amount of the gift tax imposed upon the gifts made during such year.
 If the gift tax is not paid by the donor when due, the donee of any gift becomes personally liable for the tax to the extent of the value of the gift.
 The gift tax lien extends for a period of ten years from the time the gifts were made or until or the tax is paid, whichever date is sooner.

-Should you have any questions about any of these issues, call the Michael D. Sullivan, Former IRS Agent professionals at
+Should you have any questions about any of these issues, call the Fresh Start Tax professionals at